October 2021

 What’s your favorite freshwater fish – for eating?

-I recently posed the question on social media “What’s your favorite freshwater fish to eat that’s commonly caught in Texas waters?”
+Body I recently posed the question on social media “What’s your favorite freshwater fish to eat that’s commonly caught in Texas waters?”
 Several hundred folks responded with their favored species for the frying pan or grill and many elaborated with their methods of cooking.
-In my post, I mentioned I was conducting an unofficial ‘poll’ and the results would be the topic for my outdoor column this week.

 Catching fish is only part of the equation; eating freshly caught fish is a highlight to a successful fishing trip to many.
 Who can resist crunchy fired fresh fish fillets?
 PHOTO BY LUKE CLAYTON